hachyderm/community/README.md

 > Are you able to restrain yourself?
 What are your intentions?

 If your intentions are to hurt, brandish, slander, diminish, insult, or offend someone you are likely being a dick.
-If you are commenting on anyone's "tone" or whether or not they are "having a civilized" discussion you are _also_ being a dick.
+If you are commenting on anyone's "tone", whether or not they are "having a civilized" discussion, or offering apologetics in response to one or more of the various forms of extremism, you are _also_ likely being a dick.
 We believe you should be able to restrain yourself in these situations.
 If you do not restrain yourself, we believe that you are likely being a dick.